Kural: Comparison with other ancient literature

 The Kural text is a part of the ancient Tamil literary tradition, yet it is also a part of the "one great Indian ethical, didactic tradition", as a few of his verses are "undoubtedly" translations of the verses in Sanskrit classics.
-The themes and ideas in Tirukkuṟaḷ – sometimes with close similarities and sometimes with significant differences – are also found in Manu's Manusmriti (also called the Manavadharmasastra), Kautilya's Arthashastra, Kamandaka's Nitisara, and Vatsyayana's Kamasutra.
+The themes and ideas in Tirukkuṟaḷ – sometimes with close similarities and sometimes with significant differences – are also found in Manu's Manusmriti, Kautilya's Arthashastra, Kamandaka's Nitisara, and Vatsyayana's Kamasutra.
 Some of the teachings in the Tirukkuṟaḷ, states Zvelebil, are "undoubtedly" based on the then extant Sanskrit works such as the more ancient Arthashastra and Manusmriti.

 According to Zvelebil, the Tirukkuṟaḷ borrows "a great number of lines" and phrases from earlier Tamil texts.
 For example, phrases found in Kuruntokai (lit.
 "The Collection of Short [Poems]") and many lines in Narrinai (lit.
 "The Excellent Love Settings") which starts with an invocation to Vishnu, appear in the later Tirukkuṟaḷ.
 Authors who came after the composition of the Tirukkuṟaḷ similarly extensively quoted and borrowed from the Tirukkuṟaḷ.
 For example, the Prabandhas such as the Tiruvalluvamalai probably from the 10th century CE are anthologies on Tirukkuṟaḷ, and these extensively quote and embed it verses written in meters ascribed to gods, goddesses, and revered Tamil scholars.
 Similarly, the love story Perunkatai (lit.
 "The Great Story") probably composed in the 9th century quotes from the Tirukkuṟaḷ and embeds similar teachings and morals.
 Verse 22.59–61 of the Manimekalai – a Buddhist-princess and later nun based love story epic, likely written about the 6th century CE, also quotes the Tirukkuṟaḷ.
 This Buddhist epic ridicules Jainism while embedding morals and ideals similar to those in the Kural.

 The Tirukkuṟaḷ teachings are similar to those found in Arthasastra but differ in some important aspects.
 In Valluvar's theory of state, unlike Kautilya, the army (patai) is the most important element.
 Valluvar recommends that a well kept and well-trained army (patai) led by an able commander and ready to go to war is necessary for a state.

 According to Hajela, the Porul of the Kural text is based on morality and benevolence as its cornerstones.
 The Tirukkuṟaḷ teaches that the ministers and people who work in public office should lead an ethical and moral life.
 Unlike the Manusmriti, the Kural does not give women a lowly and dependent position but are rather idealised.
 The Tirukkuṟaḷ also does not give importance to castes or any dynasty of rulers and ministers.
 The text states that one should call anyone with virtue and kindness a Brahmin.